The Left Hand of Darkness Review

 Another interesting point made by the author was the concept of respect for all life.
 Dobby, a slave elf who falls at the bottom of the wizarding community food chain is as grand as Dumbledore.
 However, when he died, all he got was a small burial and not an elaborate ceremony.
 It made me think about how society tends to place importance on social structure.
 Someone from the bottom of the food chain is just as impactful as someone on top.
 It was a nice touch to say that no matter how small someone’s place is in society, they can make a huge impact!

 I could go on and dive deeper into the world of Harry Potter because I enjoyed every single moment of it and learned how to see new perspectives such as the concept of gold and treasure from the point of view of the goblins, but I decided to conclude my thoughts for now.
 Everything in this book makes sense.
 There’s the notion of empathy, forgiveness, and acceptance just like the Christian faith.
-Perhaps, it’s the statement that Harry Potter and Voldemort are one of the same kinds but at the same time different than confused religious people.
+Perhaps, it’s the statement that Harry Potter and Voldemort are one of the same kinds but at the same time different that confused religious people.
 Still, when it comes to great literacy work, nothing should be taken literally.
 It’s the lessons that are important.

 Now I just need to watch the first two Fantastic Beast films before I can see the third one in the theater to get caught up with Harry Potter.
 While I was reading Harry Potter, each time I finished a book, I watched the film, comparing and contrasting them.
 Of course, the books are way better, but the films are cool too.
 This whole experience took me about 4 months but I am glad to say I have now graduated from Hogwarts and know what bravery looks like.
 Snape is the bravest and is my favorite character.
 Maybe if I feel like it, I might write an essay about why I think so, but I will just leave it for now.
 That was a lot to take in, I am sure.